grafana/sigma-rule-deployment/README.md

 The main restriction are they need to be valid Sigma rules, including the `id` and `title` [metadata fields](https://sigmahq.io/docs/basics/rules.html#available-sigma-metadata-fields).
 If you are using [Correlation rules](https://github.com/SigmaHQ/sigma-specification/blob/main/specification/sigma-correlation-rules-specification.md), the rule files must contain **all** the referenced rules within the rule file (using [YAML's multiple document feature](https://gettaurus.org/docs/YAMLTutorial/#YAML-Multi-Documents), i.e., combined with `---`).

+> [!IMPORTANT]
+> The [Sigma Rules Validator](https://github.com/SigmaHQ/sigma-rules-validator) action does not currently work with multiple documents in a single YAML and hence we recommend storing such rules in a separate directory from the Sigma rules.

 ### What value should be provided for the `data_source` field in the `conversion` settings?

 This should be the UID (Unique IDentifier) of the data source, not the data source name.
 You can find the UID for a data source by opening the Explore page, selecting the relevant data source, and examining the page URL for the text `"datasource":"XXX"` - that value (i.e., `XXX`) is the UID.

+### What impact do the Loki backend options `add_line_filters` and `case_sensitive` have on my queries?

+The pySigma Loki backend supports two optional boolean flags:

+1. `add_line_filters`: adds an additional line filter to each query without one, using the longest values being searched for, to help reduce the volume of results being parsed
+2. `case_sensitive`: changes the default behaviour of Sigma string matches to be case sensitive

+The imapct of these two flags are different:

+1. Line filters can basically be enabled in all contexts - it's a performance enhancement that should never affect the results a query brings back
+2. Changing the case sensitivity of Sigma rules carries some risk.
+Whilst some logs, like audit logs should be case sensitive, others may not be which _could_ mean certain rules potentially miss logs with it enabled, and some rules may not bring back **any** results.
+In general, if there's **any** possibility the values being searched for in the rules are user-entered, we would strongly recommend using `case_sensitive: false` (which is also the default), otherwise it can usually be true as its queries will be more performant (but you may want to try testing it with a known example)

 ### How do these Actions interact?